smbkr/PeopleThing/README.md

 ### First run/setup
 On the first run, you'll need to run `composer install`, followed by `vendor/bin/doctrine orm:schema-tool:update --force --dump-sql` to install the dependencies and initialise the database.
+If using the included Vagrant file, first run `vagrant ssh` and run the commands on the VM.
 The app directory should be writable by the Apache user.

 ## Usage